PinguinRei/Kumas-Royale-RU-TERA/README.md

 # Kumas Royale [RU TERA] Exploit

+❗WARNING, READ BEFORE USE❗
+**The use of this module is a violation of the rules of the game.
+This entails blocking the account.
+Use at your own risk!!!**

 This Tera-Toolbox module allows you to:
 - Hide Kumas Boss under textures and make it unapproachable.
 - Transfer to the baby Kumas afterwards and kill the enemy boss Kumas.